ravittanala/Trial/README.md

 # Trial
-pushing the app to global repo
+This is the trial run